What is olive oil?

-Finding a quality olive oil while shopping
+Finding quality oil while shopping

 Four Grades of olive oil

-Since the process of creating high quality extra virgin olive oil takes a while (including testing and certifying), the price of this oil is not cheap!
+Since the process of creating high-quality extra virgin olive oil takes a while (including testing and certifying), the price of this oil is not cheap!

 Grade B: Virgin olive oil.
 This oil isn’t horrible.
 The acidity levels have to be under 2% and it wasn’t exposed to high heat temperatures.
 It just didn’t make the cut to be extra virgin.

 Grade Worse: Light and extra light olive oil.
-All the oil that came out of the olives, and this is the leftovers.
+All the oil that came out of the olives and this is the leftovers.
 However, since it’s been through such high heats it can be used for frying.

 Keywords to look for in the grocery store

 Pressing or sell by date: Olive oils should have a date of when they were created or at least when they should be sold by.
-Olive oil does not last forever.
+Oil does not last forever.
 On the contrary, try to use the bottle you have within a month.
 The longest it can last is a year if you keep it away from heat or light.
 The darker bottles can help keep your oil fresh for longer.